tools-study/journal/drafts/draft_4.md

 ### 1.4 Cell Count Considerations

 Note that only approximately 5 to 10 billion non-blood cells may need to be targeted in certain therapeutic contexts.
 This is an important distinction.
 The total nucleated cell count of $3.72 \times 10^{13}$ includes approximately $3 \times 10^{13}$ red blood cells (which are enucleated and thus not targets for nuclear genome editing) and approximately $3 \times 10^{11}$ white blood cells.
-The remaining non-blood nucleated cells---epithelial cells, endothelial cells, fibroblasts, adipocytes, myocytes, neurons, glia, and others---number approximately $3 \times 10^{13}$ in total.
-However, for many therapeutic applications, targeting a subset of 5--10 billion cells in critical tissues may suffice:
+However, for many therapeutic applications, targeting a subset of 5 to 10 billion cells in critical tissues may suffice:

 - **Hepatocytes:** ~$10^{11}$ (liver function, metabolic disease)
 - **Cardiomyocytes:** ~$2 \times 10^{9}$ (cardiac function)